GurnoorBola/nacho/README.md

 ## Work In Progress

-* Fully setup SCHIP and XO-chip functionality
+* Add a full-featured debugger
 * Make UI nicer
 * Add CRT effect to graphics